banner

 Conclusions

 The consequence of all the cognitive biases and other flaws in understanding and discussing the world is that it is easy to draw a wrong conclusion.
-Once groupthink is involved, it is easy for people to form groups that distrust each other, and for people to become polarised.
+Once groupthink is involved, it is easy for people to form groups that distrust other grops, and for people to become polarised.
 Add in unscrupulous politicians and a biased media and fallacies can become established and entrenched.

-Those with different views to a group can be dismissed as
+Those with different views to a group can then be dismissed as

 The end result is a failure to reach a consensus and wrong decisions.
 This is not a good way for society to approach difficult problems.